Council of governors

 The QVH Council of Governors currently comprises:

-- 14 public governors – individuals elected from the trust’s public membership (see about membership for more information)
+- 10 public governors – individuals elected from the trust’s public constituency.
+More information on how to become a member can be here: about membership

 - Three staff governors – individuals elected from the trust’s staff membership